CalConnect/PUBLIC_DRAFTS/jscontact/jscontact.md

 An Address object has the following properties:

 - type: String (mandatory).
   Specifies the context of the address information.
-This MUST be taken from the set of values allowed (see above).
+  The value MUST be either one of the following values, registered in a future RFC, or a vendor-specific value:
+  - `home` An address of a residence associated with the contact.
+  - `work` An address of a workplace associated with the contact.
+  - `billing` An address to be used with billing associated with the contact..
+  - `postal` An address to be used for delivering physical items to the contact.
+  - `other` An address not covered by the above categories.
 - label: String (optional).
   A label describing the value in more detail, especially if `type === "other` (but MAY be included with any type).
 - street: String (optional).